Minimum polyhedron with $n$ vertices: Every face is a triangle

-respectively.
 For the first two surfaces, outer normals at $(0,2,0)$ approaching from the corresponding domains are $(1,5,1),(-1,10,-1)$, which are mutually inconsistent and tangent plane at $(0,2,0)$ can not be defined.
-For the later two, the situation is worse that $(0,2,0)$ becomes a singular point by an effect of the term $\sqrt{x^2+z^2}$, whose partial derivatives on $x,z$ varies by the ratio $x:z$.
+For the remaining two surfaces, the situation is worse that $(0,2,0)$ becomes a singular point by the effect of the term $\sqrt{x^2+z^2}$, whose partial derivatives on $x,z$ varies by the ratio $x:z$.
 We shall see in Lemma \ref{FiniteException} that this type of singularity never vanishes regardless of the choice of $h$. \end{ex}

-A {\it polyhedral cell} is a closed convex set with a non-empty interior whose boundaries consist of finite number of convex subsets of hyperplanes of co-dimension 1.
+A {\it polyhedral cell} is a closed convex set with a non-empty interior whose boundaries consist of finite number of convex subsets of hyperplanes of codimension 1.
 Hereafter we use a partition of $\R^3$ into polyhedral cells by face planes $W_i$ of a convex hull $\Delta$.
 For $\v\in \R^3\setminus \Delta$, consider a plane $W$ separating $\Delta$ and $v$.
 Then the union of visible faces from $\v$ is homeomorphically mapped to a figure of $W$ by a projection sending a point $y$ on the union to the point $y'\in W$ if $y,y',\v$ are collinear.
 We say that the resulting figure is the {\it planar projection}.
 Planar projections are affine equivalent under the change of separating planes.
 We prepare an important property of visibility.

-\begin{lem} The planar projection of the union of visible faces $\{Q_i\}_{i=1}^k$ from $\v$ is convex. \end{lem}
+\begin{lemma} The planar projection of the union of visible faces $\{Q_i\}_{i=1}^k$ from $\v$ is convex. \end{lemma}

 \proof This follows immediately from the convexity of $\Delta$.